-In January 2020, we joined Tourism Declares Climate Emergency in January, declaring that we are in a climate crisis and the future of our industry depends on our urgent actions to address the crisis.
+In January 2020, we joined Tourism Declares Climate Emergency, declaring that we are in a climate crisis and the future of our industry depends on our urgent actions to address the crisis.
 At that point, we did not expect that the world was about to be hit by a pandemic that would turn everything upside down.

 Despite the chaos and uncertainty brought about by the pandemic, the Tourism Declares community made significant progress in 2020, and we are proud to be part of this important movement.

 As we stated one year ago, “by focusing on what we do well - sharing knowledge and inspiring change - we aim to achieve significant results in helping make tourism more sustainable.”
 This was, and remains to be, the area where we expect to be able to achieve most meaningful impacts.

 The following are the five key areas of our plan, and our reflections on how we actually performed against our goals under each area, and our aims for continuous improvement this year and beyond.